Yet Another Introduction to Quantum Computing

 We know there are problems for which there is quantum advantage.
 We know we can build some of these, like the Google sampling problem, but like the Deutsch algorithm these are mainly artificial.
 And we know there are problems we care about that have the potential for quantum advantage.

-And I would emphasise: don’t take this from me!
+What we don’t know is whether we are on the left or the right side of this diagram.
+Or, to put it differently, how long we will be on the left side.
+It’s not a resolved question, and it’s not likely to be resolved soon.
+But don’t take this from me!
 Here is a recent quotation from Scott Aaronson, who did a postdoc near me at the University of Waterloo before going on to become one of the leaders in the field of quantum algorithms.

 “Billions of dollars [are] being invested in quantum computing… in the hope that a quantum computer would accelerate machine learning, optimization, financial problems, AI problems….
 As here, as a quantum algorithms person, honesty compels me to report to you that the situation is much, much iffier.”